BRITISH INTERNATIONAL RESULTS

 1983 World Championships - Mar del Plata, Argentina (track) - due to the Falklands War in 1982 it was not deemed "safe" for a British team to attend

 1990 World Championships - Bello, Colombia (road) - the Foreign Office advice was that you should only travel to this part of the world if it was felt necessary - the Federation of Roller Skating (in Great Britain) took this advice

 2000 World Championships - Barrancabermeja, Colombia (track and road) - as with 1990 the Federation were reluctant to send a team amid security concerns

 In general, though, any recent absence of a British team has been due to the distinct lack of suitable athletes available, either through lack of ability or simply because those most likely for selection did not make themselves available.

-The following pages outline results (where available) of Senior and Junior (these include Junior A, Junior B and Cadet) British skaters that took part in major international competitions.
+The following pages outline results (where available) of Senior and Junior (across all age groups) British skaters that took part in major international competitions.